rkwadriga/symfony6-php8.1-start/rkwadriga/jwt-bundle/README.md

     # (if option is TRUE) or an exception will be thrown (if option is FALSE)
     rewrite_on_limit_exceeded: true
 ```
-* All these parameters are optional, but we strongly recommend you to create your own user provider and set it`s name to "provider" option.
+* All these parameters are optional, but we strongly recommend you to create your own user provider and set it`s name to "provider" option, the same about "user_identifier" param.

 ## Usage